Genomic & Genetic Testing

 - Multiple cancers in one relative

-Choosing to have genetic testing is a decision that affects your entire family.
+Getting genetic testing is a decision that can affect your entire family.
 Knowing and sharing the information could help them be screened and monitored closely if they have a gene mutation associated with cancer.
-Preventing or detecting a cancer early offers the best chance of a successful treatment outcome.
+Prevention and detection offer the best chance of a successful treatment outcome.

-A genetic counselor can be crucial to help you understand what the results mean for you and your family and their future health.
-Once you understand your results, you can choose to share them with your children, siblings, nieces, nephews, etc. Family members may be offered testing if a mutation is found.
+The results may be complicated and difficult to interpret.
+A genetic counselor can guide you through the testing process so you understand what the results mean for you, your family members and their future health.
+Family members may be offered genetic testing if a mutation is found.